+Note

-Note: If the defibrillator is not discharged within 60 or 120 seconds (user configurable) after reaching the selected energy level, the unit automatically disarms itself.
+If the defibrillator is not discharged within 60 seconds after reaching the selected energy level, the unit automatically disarms itself.
 During the ten seconds prior to this internal disarm, the charge ready tone beeps intermittently.
 The charge ready tone then stops and the defibrillator remains in Remote Sync mode.